 Richard Trudgen would like to make this storyline accessible to many more people by producing videos in language that are accessible online.
 Answering people’s questions about rheumatic heart disease and other chronic diseases.

 Please contact us to discuss the need for discovery education in remote Aboriginal communities, and investment in health resources from an Aboriginal worldview.
-Meeting each other in the middle is the only way forward.
 Our dream is to create a well-researched cross-cultural chronic disease video series, together with Yolngu communities, to empower them to make decisions around their own health.

 You can also help us build these life-changing resources by donating here.

 Please share this information with others because together, we can do this.